TaiwoEnoch/FoodyOnRails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity that they gave us to build this amazing project.
+I would like to thank Microverse for the opportunity that they gave us to build this amazing project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>